bnb/node-docs-parser/README.md

 - Moving as-is, Node.js would _seemingly_ lose the ability to include meta information (`introduced`, `stability`, and `history`)
   - Having discussed this with Sam from Electron, there are ways we'd be able to address this.
 - Currently a bug in which multi-mode outputs incorrect descriptions for additional instances of `Class` in the JSON output. [electron/docs-parser#17](https://github.com/electron/docs-parser/issues/27)

-## Outstanding Questions

-- For Classes, it is stated that `Constructors must be listed with ###-level titles.` in the Electron Docs Styleguide.
-However, there doesn't seem to be a direct example in the styleguide.
-At present, in `v8.md` I'm approaching this by just including the constructor in the text of the Class definition but this should probably be figured out and moved to the correct location.

 ## Lessons Learned